yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

   * Showed how learned features relate to known clinical labels

 Flexynesis provides a fast and accessible way to explore complex omics datasets and uncover biological structure without extensive manual tuning.

+We also compared Flexynesis with TABPFN and we saw although TABPFN predicted the subtypes with CNA data better, but it was not as good as flexynesis on GEX data.
+It also provides fewer outputs compared to flexynesis for example the integrated latent space embeddings, feature importance and a full information about the predictions.

 </div>